aleshaleksey/fansys23/03-movement-exploration.md

 Characters and groups that enter new or unfamiliar terrain will often need to explore it in some way to learn useful (or occasionally useless) information about it, this includes:

 - General topography and characteristics. (exploration)
-- Flora, fauna and monsters. (exploration or scouting)
+- Flora, fauna and monsters (exploration or scouting)
-- Presence of populated centres and ruins. (exploration)
+- Presence of populated centres and ruins (exploration).
-- Presence and prevalence of resources.
-(Prospecting)
+- Presence and prevalence of resources (prospecting).

 Different skills are used for each one.
 In general the thresholds for success are determined by the terrain table (see above), but in some cases skills, abilities and magics used for obfuscating and misleading can substitute the threshold value.
 In general exploration can be detailed (exploring a haunted house for clues to a murder), or cursory (exploring the mountainside for signs of marmots).